aaronland/go-http/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/aaronland/go-http.svg)](https://pkg.go.dev/github.com/aaronland/go-http/v3)

-Documentation remains incomplete and many tests are lacking despite this being a "v3" release.
+Documentation remains incomplete despite this being a "v3" release.
 Documentation, such as it is, can be found in the individual sub-packages.

 ## Motivation